HAUNTED SAVANNAH

 Colonial Park Cemetery and other Savannah burial grounds are another reason for the haunted vibes.
 Colonial Park opened in 1750, and is the oldest intact municipal cemetery in Savannah.
 Prior to 1750, there were a few burial grounds that have now been covered up, built on top of, or paved over, earning Savannah the title the City that Lives on her Dead.
 More than 10,000 people are buried in Colonial Park Cemetery, but there are fewer than 1,000 grave markers.

 Many of the buildings in Savannah that were constructed in the 1800s have haunted reputations.
-Here are the rumors and reasons our inns are mentioned on Savannah's haunted tours.
+Here are the rumors and reasons The Marshall House is mentioned on Savannah's haunted tours.

 The Marshall House Hotel